jingleheimer-schmidt/color-coded-pipes/readme.md

 - Recipes are sorted into their own tab in the crafting menu (with a custom icon designed by Sacred Anarchy!)
 - Recipes for rainbow and fluid colored pipes may be toggled independently in startup mod settings
 - Color coded recipes are unlocked from the same technology as their base versions
-- Includes /paint-pipes and /unpaint-pipes chat commands (use /help \<command> for advanced features)
+- Includes `/paint-pipes` and `/unpaint-pipes` chat commands (use `/help <command>` for advanced features)

 ---------------------
 # Companion Mods

-[Color Coded Pipe Planner](https://mods.factorio.com/mod/color-coded-pipe-planner) - Adds a pipe planner tool to automate color-coding your pipe networks
+[Color Coded Pipe Planner](https://mods.factorio.com/mod/color-coded-pipe-planner) - Adds a pipe planner tool to automate color-coding your pipe existing networks

 ---------------------
 # Compatibility